Statistical inference for high-dimensional spectral density matrix: Numerical simulations

-Table \ref{tab:H1} shows that the power based on different $K$ and $c$ are similar for Models 4--6.
-As the distance from the null hypothesis increases (e.g., $a_4$ increases from 0.03 to 0.05, $a_5$ from 0.15 to 0.25, and $a_6$ from 0.25 to 0.35), the empirical power of our proposed test grows rapidly to 1.
+Table \ref{tab:H1} shows that the power also appears insensitive to the choices of $c$ and $K$.
+As the distance from the null hypothesis increases (e.g., $a$ increases), the empirical power of our proposed test grows rapidly to 1.
 Moreover, enlarging the sample size $n$ helps to increase the empirical power.
-Overall, our proposed test is consistent under the alternative models.
+Overall, the power performance of our proposed test is consistent with our theory under the alternative.